andersonwinkler/PALM/docs/Examples.md

 These new CIFTI files can be opened with `wb_view`.
 The corrected significance threshold can be determined via Bonferroni, i.e., \(-log10(alpha/N) = -log10(0.05/3) = 1.7782\), or with Šidák, i.e., \(-log10(1-(1-alpha)1/N) = -log10(1-(1-0.05)1/3) = 1.7708\), the latter being therefore slightly more powerful.

 As in the previous example, if the input data are subjects from the Human Connectome Project, it's also necessary to supply the exchangeability blocks file (`-eb EB.csv`).
-More details [[Exchangeability blocks]], in the section on the Human Connectome Project.
+More details [here](exchangeability_blocks.md) (in the section about the Human Connectome Project).

 ## Example 11: Using a log and/or configuration file